-Quality control for HiPKI RCA system development complies with CMMI standards.
+Quality control for HiPKI RCA system development complies with the requirements of Capability Maturity Model Integration (CMMI).

-System development environments, testing environments and on-line operation environments must be segregated to prevent unauthorized access and changes.
+System development environments, test environments, and production environments must be separated to prevent unauthorized access and changes.

-The products or programs delivered to HiPKI RCA should sign a security warranty guaranteeing there are no back doors or malicious programs and provide a product or program handover list, testing report, system management manuals, and source code scanning report to HiPKI RCA as well as conduct program version controls.
+The products or programs delivered to HiPKI RCA should provide the guarantee agreement of security compliance, which ensures that there are no back doors or malicious programs, product or program handover lists, test reports, system management manuals, and reports of source code analysis.
+The version controls for the programs should be also conducted.